What is iAluRil®?

 How long will my treatment last?

-iAluRil treatment begins with a course of instillations given once a week for the first month.
-The instillations will then be given once every two weeks for the second month followed by once every month until the symptoms settle down.
-Once the symptoms have improved, the interval between instillations can be increased slowly until you are happy that the regular doses are enough to keep symptoms under control.
-If the symptoms reoccur, the initial course of instillations can be repeated in order to settle the symptoms down again.
+For interstitial cystitis/bladder pain syndrome, iAluRil treatment begins with a course of instillations given once a week for the first month.
+The instillations will then be given once every two weeks for the second month followed by once every month until the symptoms improve to the satisfaction of both the patient and clinician.

 Will I get any side effects?